briandailey/briandailey.github.com/projects/index.md

 pharmaceutical companies, and a platform that performed financial analysis and comparisons for 529 Plans.

-#### 2010-2014
+#### 2010-20??

-While working as a consultant, I built the first iteration of a health-care market research platform that eventually became Stratasan.
-I served as CTO, growing the applications features and adopting new technologies (such as Amazon Redshift) over time.
+I built the first iteration of a health-care market research platform that eventually became Stratasan's flagship product.
+I served as CTO, growing the applications features and adopting new technologies (such as Amazon Redshift) as well as building out product, engineering, and data analyst teams.

 ------